-In evacuation situations the gathering area is: Parking spaces
+In evacuation situations the gathering area is: Parking at the end of the buildings

-Back-up gathering area: The neighbouring property
+Back-up gathering area: Neighbouring properties

 1.4 Fire - instructions for action when safe evacuation is prevented

 Sometimes a fire raging elsewhere prevents safe exit from the property.
 In these cases, it is wise to stay in a smoke-free area with doors and other openings closed.
 Stay inside and be calm.